 - Before reading.
 Teacher: This narrative is called The Hare and the Tortoise.
 It is a type of narrative called a fable.
-What is a fable?" - Writes answer on board.
-Students copy onto Worksheet.
+What is a fable?"

+- The teacher writes the answers on the board.
+Students copy onto worksheet.
 Answer: A short story that tells a moral truth, often using animals as characters.

-- Here are some words we are going to meet from the text (Refer to Worksheet and read.)
+- Here are some words we are going to meet from the text (Refer to worksheet and read.)

 - hare (a large rabbit)

 - tortoise (a land animal like a turtle)

 - challenged (dared to enter a contest)

 - finish line (the end point of a race)

 - chagrin (annoyance or anger).

 - What do these words mean?
-(Discuss word meanings, look for context clues, write definitions on board, and get students to copy on to Worksheet.)
+(Discuss word meanings, look for context clues, write definitions on board and let the students copy on the worksheet.)